o-development/o-dataset-pack/Readme.md

 import { quad, namedNode, literal } from "@rdfjs/data-model";
 // Required for advanced features: import { dataset as initializeDatasetCore } from "@rdfjs/dataset";
-import { ExtendendedDatasetFactory } from "o-dataset-pack";
+import { ExtendedDatasetFactory } from "o-dataset-pack";
 import { Dataset, Quad, DatasetCoreFactory, DatasetCore } from "rdf-js";

 /**